Soumalyakarak/EncryptDecrypt/README.md

 ## Branches

-The repository contains two primary branches, each focusing on a distinct parallel processing approach:
+The repository contains two distinct parallel processing approach:

-### 1. `add/childProcessing`
+### 1. `MultiProcessing`

-**Description:** This branch showcases the use of parallel multiprocessing by creating child processes to handle encryption and decryption tasks.
+**Description:** This approach showcases the use of parallel multiprocessing by creating child processes to handle encryption and decryption tasks.
 It utilizes the `fork()` system call to spawn child processes, enabling concurrent execution of tasks.

 **Key Features:**